Memory in the LLM Era: Modular Architectures and Strategies in a Unified Framework: Information extraction

 \section{Information extraction}

-This component serves to identify and extract the information from $\mathcal{M}$ that is both useful and necessary for downstream memory processing.
-As illustrated in Figure~\ref{fig:extraction}, existing agent systems adopt different information extraction methods, which can be broadly categorized as follows:
+\revise{ This module serves to identify and extract information from $\mathcal{M}_t$ that is both useful and necessary for downstream memory processing. } As illustrated in Figure~\ref{fig:extraction}, existing agent systems adopt different information extraction methods, which can be broadly categorized as follows:

 { \ding{182}} \textbf{Direct archiving.} This method represents the most straightforward form of information extraction, where the agent system simply archives raw messages and timestamps without any processing.